fei-tong/Ref2Ran-NDD/README.md

         %   CDF of the distance between R and a random point within the whole area</br>
       </br>
 </br>
-    * approach to CDF of the distance from an arbitrary reference point (with or without height) to a random point with an arbitrary polygon, using the approach based on the shoelace formula
+     approach to CDF of the distance from an arbitrary reference point (with or without height) to a random point with an arbitrary polygon, using the approach based on the shoelace formula</br>
         Two functions:
         * --> function [ r_array, cdf_array ] = cdf_Polygon_R2rand( R,x,y, h)</br>
         % This fuction is developed based on our uvicspace report:</br>